 - Oil Based Varnish – Polyurethane, Spar and Gel Varnish

 - Water Based – Finish which will clean up with water

-Deciding the use, storage and type of appearance you want on your wood sign projects can be a a difficult choice.
-For more information on wood sealer specifically from a wood sign perspective check out our post below.
+Deciding on the use, storage, and type of appearance you want on your wood sign projects can be a difficult choice.
+For more information on wood sealers specifically from a wood, sign perspective checks out our post below.

 All you need to know about wood sign sealing – “How Do You Seal Your Wood Sign?”

 Woodshop workbenches are an important part of our woodshop configuration.
 We do take them for granted and abuse them, but they provide a one-stop-shop for all of your woodworking and preparation.

 What is a workbench?
 For most woodworkers, it is a basic frame with a flat surface using plywood or MDF.
 Some woodworkers add a vise and other basic capabilities.
 As our skills grow or our list of woodshop projects grow we want to add capabilities to our woodworking workbench.

 Workbenches come in all shapes and sizes as well as for many purposes.
 From a wood sign perspective, the workbench is crucial.
 The concern is with workbenches and wood shops in the space you have available.
 If you want a larger workbench workspace you need to make them mobile or with the ability to break down.

 What wood is good for a workbench?
 If you are just starting out you can make to your purpose and whatever material you have around the woodshop.
 The best wood is opinion-based, however, if you are going to be doing a lot of painting, sanding, and routing I would recommend your basic MDF or plywood for the workbench top and a pine frame.